Today Gold Rate

 Influence of Inflation Rate

 Due to its steady nature, the investors prefer to use gold over currency.
 It results in an increase of the demand for gold when inflation is high.
 The price of gold also tends to shoot up with the increasing demand for gold among the investors and customers.
+This, in turn, affects gold rate today in India, further affecting the hike or dip.

 The global movement may affect the today gold price in India.
 India being the largest importer, gold is being imported today from each part of the world.
 Hence, when import rates change owing to a global movement, some it holds a significant impact on gold price in India.
 Since any political disturbance may influence the value of currency or financial products, gold is considered as a safe sanctuary by the investors.
 It is often noticed that an interest for purchasing gold increases during a political crisis than a normal time.
 This situation is called as ‘Crisis Commodity’ as customers tend to buy more gold, trailing the confidence in the government and the market.